cdxuu/candlelight-for-uipp/candlelight-for-uipp/readme.txt

 Candlelight reskin mod for Pecca's Dragonspear UI++ mod

 Author: cdx
-Version: 0.2.0
+Version: 0.2.1

 Overview:

 The Candlelight mod changes the color of Dragonspear UI++ mod interface.
 Most big elements are recolored.
 Smaller UI elements remain unchanged.
-It should look consistent enough, but it is not a full recolor.
+It should look consistent enough, but it is not a full recolor and will stay incomplete.

 Compatibility: